-Program Activities for FY 2023 - 2025: States must indicate the activities, and the amount of effort (staff hours, inspections, traffic enforcement stops, etc.) that will be resourced directly for the program activities purpose.
-For FY 2023 -2025 PR MCSAP intends to perform the following Program Activities:
+Program Activities for FY 2020 - 2022: States must indicate the activities, and the amount of effort (staff hours, inspections, traffic enforcement stops, etc.) that will be resourced directly for the program activities purpose.
+For FY 2020 -2022 PR MCSAP intends to perform the following Program Activities:

-.1.
-Conduct a total of 5,000 Roadside Inspections, of which at least 2,000 will be conducted in high crash corridors.

-2. Conduct a minimum of eight (8) of the following coordinated enforcement activities per quarter:

-- Highly visible non-inspection traffic enforcement activities in conjunction with the Traffic Unit of the PRPB (NHTSA's subgrantee). - Roadside inspections in conjunction with the Size and Weight Program of the PRTHA (FHWA's grantee).

-3. Participate in the following nationally coordinated enforcement events:
+- .1.
+Conduct a total of 3,250 Roadside Inspections, of which at least 2,000 will be conducted in high crash corridors. - 2.
+Conduct a minimum of eight (8) of the following coordinated enforcement activities per quarter: - · Highly visible non-inspection traffic enforcement activities in conjunction with the Traffic Unit of the PRPB (NHTSA's subgrantee). - · Roadside inspections in conjunction with the Size and Weight Program of the PRTHA (FHWA's grantee). - 3.
+Participate in the following nationally coordinated enforcement events: - a.

-a.
 CVSA's International Road Check.
-Annual three-day event when CVSA certified inspectors conduct compliance, enforcement, and educational initiatives targeted at various elements of motor carrier vehicle and driver safety.
+Annual three-day event when CVSA certified inspectors conduct compliance, enforcement, and educational initiatives targeted at various elements of motor carrier vehicle and driver safety. - b.

-b.
 CVSA's Brake Safety Week.
-Annual CMV brake safety inspection, enforcement, and education initiative where inspectors conduct their usual North American Standard (NSA) Level I and V inspections, and capture and report brake-related data to CVSA.

-4. Perform at least ten (10) scheduled in advance visits to motor carriers or owner-operators against whom a formal complaint has been filed alleging safety defects and conduct an NAS inspections of the CMV Fleet.
+Annual CMV brake safety inspection, enforcement, and education initiative where inspectors conduct their usual North American Standard (NSA) Level I and V inspections, and capture and report brake-related data to CVSA. - 4.
+Perform at least ten (10) scheduled in advance visits to motor carriers or owner-operators against whom a formal complaint has been filed alleging safety defects and conduct an NAS inspections of the CMV Fleet. - 5.
+Non-Inspection Traffic Enforcement Program.
+See description below.

+Program activities were completely updated.

+Our original goal was to complete 4,500 roadside inspections with 20 full-time certified Roadside Inspectors.
+This amounts to 225 inspections per certified inspector.
+However, seven (7) of these Roadside Inspector positions are currently vacant, which leaves us with only thirteen (13) inspectors.
+Although we are in the process of hiring twelve (12) new inspectors, we do not anticipate completing the hiring and on-boarding process in the current FY.
+Consequently, we cannot realistically fulfill the original goal of 4,500 inspections.
+Therefore, we are adjusting the roadside inspection goal accordingly.

+Please note that although the total number of inspections is reduced, the quantity of estimated inspections per Roadside Inspector was increased.

+Despite staffing limitations, we are increasing the roadside inspection projected goal, per inspector, by 10%, in alignment with the national priorities.
+The new projected goal for the roadside inspection program is 3,250 inspections.

+Other updates include doubling the amount of coordinated enforcement activities, adding participation in nationally coordinated enforcement events, and adding scheduled in advance visits to motor carriers or owner-operators.
+Eliminated specific activities regarding driver vehicle inspection reports and periodic inspections.